 The amount of money you save on home appliance repairs will be directly affected by your choice of home warranty coverage.
 A common thought is that in order to compete for customers, most home warranty companies offer the same quality of services; don’t make the mistake of believing that.
 There are some home warranty companies that really do know a thing or two about saving homeowners money.

 The is the first question you should ask your potential home warranty company.
-Last year, we published an article on how customers can know whether a company is ripping them off.
+We wrote about how you can know whether a company is trustworthy or a scam.
 In that article, we provided a list of basic coverage options that every plan should include.
 If the company does not provide basic coverage for the following items, you know you’re dealing with a less quality company:

 Companies live and die by customer opinion, so it can be extremely difficult to perceive whether a company is ethical or not because they all appear so.
 The one thing you can do is learn to pick up on the signs of unethical companies.
 Many home warranty companies will become involved in legal disputes as a result of bad business practice.
 Make sure you ask representatives and research yourself the current legal situation of the company.